Webhook notifications

 Managing webhook notifications from the Console

-You can also (or alternatively) add different Notification URLs, and select the Console UI action and/or API method Notification types that you want to be notified about at each URL.
+You can also (or alternatively) add different Notification URLs, and specify the Console UI action and/or API method Notification types you'd like to receive notification about at each URL.
+You can configure up to 30 notification URLs per product environment.

-key that's returned in the body of the notification response.
+notification_type key that's returned in the notification response.
 Managing webhook notifications programmatically

 - If you want a trigger to receive all notifications, set its